 A sign maker has replaced church garden signage in Newark after vandals tore one of its posts.

 Residents at a care home helped to cook classic dishes for British Food Fortnight.

 A housebuilder is giving out free pumpkins for Halloween.

 Cases of new variant AY4.2 are rising rapidly in England but what do we know already about the new Delta strain?

 A joint operation to put a stop to illegal waste-carrying vehicles took place earlier this month.

 A Newark business leader has been named in a UK top 50.

-Covid cases have been confirmed in the district according to the latest from Public Health England, the largest rise of districts in Nottinghamshire.
+New coronavirus cases have been confirmed in Newark and Sherwood, according to the latest figures from Public Health England.

 I attended the Newark and Sherwood District Council meeting.
 What I heard and saw was, among many other things, was really a vote along party lines.